-The political situation in Libya, which has remained unstable during the year under review, and the recent outbreak of the COVID-19 pandemic are a cause of significant uncertainty.
+The political situation in Libya, which has remained unstable during the year under review, and the ongoing COVID-19 pandemic are a cause of significant uncertainty.
 Given that the Group's business is entirely conducted in Libya, we placed special focus on the Group's assets in that country.
-These comprise the Palm City Residences with a carrying amount of € 272 million, land under construction owned by Palm Waterfront Ltd with a carrying amount of € 8.7 million and a 25% holding in an associate carried at € 12.8 million which in turn owns land in Tripoli, Libya earmarked for development.
+These comprise the Palm City Residences with a carrying amount of &272 million, land under construction owned by Palm Waterfront Ltd with a carrying amount of &8.8 million and a 25% holding in an associate carried at &12.1 million which in turn owns land in Tripoli, Libya earmarked for development.

-At balance sheet date the Group and the Company had net current liabilities amounting to € 26.6 million (compared to € 1.2 million in 2018) and € 38.1 million (compared to € 1.6 million in 2018) respectively.
-The significant increase in the working capital deficiency is primarily due to two bonds maturing in 2020 totalling €29.4 million which are now classified as current liabilities.
+At balance sheet date the Group had net current liabilities amounting to &3.8 million which is primarily due to an &11.9 million bond maturing in 2021 and which is classified as a current liability.
 This deficiency also warrants specific audit focus.
 The future performance and the fair value of group's property assets are heavily dependent on how the political situation in Libya and the COVID-19 pandemic will develop and on the time required for the situation to return to normality.

 The directors are continuing to monitor the situation in Libya closely and are taking immediate and appropriate action in the best interests of all stakeholders.
 Palm City Residences is still fully operational.
 Moreover, the directors confirm that all the existing signed contracts are still in full force and effect.
 Furthermore, as explained in note 3 to these financial statements the directors have taken and are still taking various measures to ensure that the Group will continue to have adequate levels of cash to sustain its operations and to meet its obligations as they fall due.
-The directors have also obtained assurances that the shareholders of the company will continue to financially support the company on an ongoing basis, to enable it to meet its liabilities as and when they fall due.